ashKetchum20020227/impactionalGames/README.md

 where users can play games with an entry fee and winner's cut.
 I was tasked with Unity game integration and the entire frontend and backend of the client and admin prototypes completely individually.

+The website is fully responsive.
+I have attached some pictures at the end showing its responsiveness.

 ## A screenshot of all the Collections in MongoDB for this website and admin panel(Another repository named Impactional Games Admin) combined

 <img width="1728" alt="Screenshot 2023-07-18 at 7 45 36 AM" src="https://github.com/ashKetchum20020227/impactionalGames/assets/135194797/aeb4827f-a3e3-4e1e-9c1b-e97186f03911">